The Good Dinosaur: Critical response

 Kenneth Turan of the Los Angeles Times described it as "antic and unexpected as well as homiletic, rife with subversive elements, wacky critters and some of the most beautiful landscapes ever seen in a computer animated film."
 Manohla Dargis of The New York Times felt the film "has a few things on its mind, but its tone is overwhelmingly playful, not hectoring."
 Joe Morgenstern of The Wall Street Journal opined that "As Pixar productions go, this one isn't a groundbreaker, but it's heartfelt and endearing, as well as visually splendiferous, and kids will love it for sure."
-Justin Chang of Variety wrote "Clever and cloying by turns, it’s a movie that always seems to be trying to evolve beyond its conventional trappings, and not succeeding as often as Pixar devotees have come to expect".
+Justin Chang of Variety wrote "Clever and cloying by turns, it's a movie that always seems to be trying to evolve beyond its conventional trappings, and not succeeding as often as Pixar devotees have come to expect".
 Many of the reviewers praised the sophistication of its nearly photorealistic backgrounds.

 Christopher Orr of The Atlantic felt it to be the studio's first film explicitly targeted towards children, though it is "by no means a bad movie [...]
 It's a simple story, well-told."
 Mark Feeney, writing for The Boston Globe, felt similarly, deeming it a "very middling movie [...]
 The Good Dinosaur generally features a sort of sentimentality and emotional reductiveness that make it seem meant for small children as no previous Pixar movie has."
 The Washington Post's Stephanie Merry dubbed it "a nice, conventional story, but it's not Pixar-level imaginative."
-Richard Roeper, for the Chicago Sun-Times, felt it "one strange, aggressively gross and dark adventure [...]
+Richard Roeper, for the Chicago Sun-Times, felt it was "one strange, aggressively gross and dark adventure [...]
 Inconsistent and weird, The Good Dinosaur is second-level Pixar all the way."
 Michael Rechtshaffen of The Hollywood Reporter panned its "disappointingly derivative" screenplay.
 Mark Kermode of The Guardian says "But however much it may delight on a scene-by-scene basis, The Good Dinosaur never comes together as a coherent whole, a crucial flaw for a film by Pixar, which has always put story first."